Article #1 - Omaha Beach History - Warrant Officer James W. Tucker

 With great sadness he said “I could recall every one of them.”

-James W. Tucker went on to fight through the Battle of the Bulge, into Germany and win five battle stars and a Bronze Star.
+Warrant Officer James W. Tucker went on to fight through the Battle of the Bulge, into Germany and win five battle stars and a Bronze Star.
 After the war he stayed in the military, serving in the Korean War and retiring in the early 60's.

 His Bronze Star Citation says: “In a two week period, Warrant Officer Tucker, by his marked ingenuity and untiring efforts, converted eight heavy tractors into armor protected equipment to be used in removing underwater and beach obstacles during the invasion of the European continent.
 On June 6, 1944, in the face of sporadic artillery, mortar and small arms fire, he personally led his crew onto the invasion beach and supervised the removal of numerous obstacles.
 By his technical knowledge, fortitude and devotion to duty, Warrant Officer Tucker reflects credit upon himself and the military service.”

-James W. Tucker was buried in Arlington National Cemetary with full military honors in 1983.
+Warrant Officer James W. Tucker was buried in Arlington National Cemetary with full military honors in 1983.

 The "Famous 299th Engineer Combat Battalion" also received the Presidential Citation for Outstanding Gallantry on D-Day in Normandy.